Planned Forest Solutions - Managing Trees in Cities

 Many arborists encounter tree issues regarding property lines, easements, public rights-of-way, municipalities, real estate, tree roots, and general negligence that have the potential for becoming legal cases.
 Intended for arborists, attorneys, insurance companies, municipal administrators, and laymen, this book provides a greater understanding of law as it relates to trees through an overview of more than 200 cases throughout the United States.

-by Council of Tree and Landscape Appraisers
+Guide for Plant Appraisal, 9th Edition by Council of Tree and Landscape Appraisers

 Authored by the Council of Tree and Landscape Appraisers, the Guide for Plant Appraisal,(9th Edition), is the professional plant appraiser’s how-to manual for determining size, species, condition, and location factors that influence the value of plants.
 Not only is it an invaluable source for establishing the valuation of plant casualties, but the guide is also a reference for real estate transactions, insurance purposes, plant condemnation actions, and tree inventories.